microsoft/api-guidelines/azure/Guidelines.md

 ### Long-Running Operations & Jobs

-A _long-running operation (LRO)_ is typically an operation that should execute synchronously but due to services not wanting to maintain long-lived connections (>1 seconds) and load-balancer timeouts the operation must execute asynchronously.
-For this pattern, the client initiates the operation on the service and then the client repeatedly polls the service (via another API call) to track the operation's progress/completion.
+A _long-running operation (LRO)_ is typically an operation that should execute synchronously, but due to services not wanting to maintain long-lived connections (>1 seconds) and load-balancer timeouts, the operation must execute asynchronously.
+For this pattern, the client initiates the operation on the service, and then the client repeatedly polls the service (via another API call) to track the operation's progress/completion.

 LROs are always started by 1 logical client and may be polled (have their status checked) by the same client, another client, or even multiple clients/browsers.
 An example would be a dashboard or portal that shows all the operations along with their status.
 See the [Long Running Operations section](./ConsiderationsForServiceDesign.md#long-running-operations) in Considerations for Service Design for an introduction to the design of long-running operations.